 El Dorado Park

 A new favorite place to add to my list!
-El Dorado Park is an oasis of wilderness right off the bustling I-605.
+El Dorado Park is a wilderness oasis, right off the bustling I-605.
 It’s hard to imagine how such place can exist right off the freeway in LA.
 This park is HUGE!
 If you want to get to another area within the park, you might as well drive your car.

-Beautiful greenery, oak trees, flowers, duck ponds and wildlife are scattered throughout the park.
+The park boasts beautiful greenery, oak trees, flowers, duck ponds and wildlife.
 It will feel like you’re not in Los Angeles at all.

-If you go to one of the places I mentioned above, you’re going to have to pay at the gate.
 Prices vary depending on the day and it’s cash-only.
-The free option is to leave your car outside the park and walk in but it’s going to be a very long walk.
+The free option is to leave your car outside the park and walk all the way to the park, but it’s going to be a veeeery long walk.

 Entrance gate: 7555 E Spring St, Long Beach